AhmedTohamy01/My-Playground-Public/Hiring Managers Requirements.md

 - Ignore jobs that is not qualified to.

-- Practive more coding challenges.
+- Practice more coding challenges.